practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Erlang: Gleam on vm BEAM/README.md

 > Hint: Prepend items to the list and then reverse it once you are done.

 So, I changed it to: _[new_seed, ..x]_

+### Using Erlang from Gleam

+With the "speed part" of the [program](TBD), coding in Gleam was a rather pleasant experience.

+But with the development of the [full program](TBD) things started to become complicated when [Reading user input from the keyboard into a string](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages?tab=readme-ov-file#reading-user-input-from-the-keyboard-into-a-string):

+> [!IMPORTANT]
+> Apparently and only recently certain functionalities have been pushed out of Gleam!
+This means that Erlang resources have to be used directly, something which isn't so easy (in my opinion).

+Look at this example from 2024 only: the _erlang_ package is no longer existing and with it the _erlang.get_line_ function is gone: https://github.com/gleam-lang/gleam/discussions/2748

+So, a _get_line_ functionality must now, in 2025, be used from Erlang directly:

+(TBD)

 <br/>